mrbusche/backseatfan.com/_posts/2010-01-06-iowa-hawkeyes-vs-georgia-tech-yellow-jackets-highlights-orange-bowl.md

   </p>

   <p>
     Great game by the Hawkeyes, they pretty much shut down the Yellow Jackets in the first half.
 And most of the 2nd half.
-Not really sure where that high powered Georgia Tech offense was, oh wait it was shut down by the High Powered &#8220;Vanilla&#8221; Iowa Defense!
+Not really sure where that high powered Georgia Tech offense was, oh wait it was shut down by the High Powered "Vanilla" Iowa Defense!
 GO HAWKS!
 Man I wish College Football had a playoff because it would be a good one this year!
   </p>

   <p>